W. Raaijmakers (Wouter)

 6500 HD NIJMEGEN

-Wouter Raaijmakers (1997) completed his bachelor's degree in history by researching colonial legal history.
-And he finished the research master's programme in Historical Studies cum laude with a demographic study of Dutch slavery past.
-After graduation, he became more broadly interested in colonialism and its aftermath.
-In that capacity, he researches colonial legal histories of Dutch and British South Africa and Sri Lanka.
+Wouter Raaijmakers (1997) completed his bachelor's degree in History with a thesis on colonial legal history.
+He graduated cum laude from the research master's programme in Historical Studies with a thesis on slavery history.
+After graduating, he developed a broader interest in colonialism and its aftermath.
+In this capacity, he researches colonial legal histories of Dutch and early British South Africa and Sri Lanka.

 Working title: Whose Law Is It Anyway?
-Litigation in Dutch and Early British Colonial South Africa and Sri Lanka, c.
+Legislation and Litigation in Dutch and Early British Colonial South Africa and Sri Lanka, c.
 1730-1830

-"My research project uncovers legal strategies with which litigants navigated the Roman-Dutch legal system in Cape Town and Colombo during Dutch and British colonial rule.
-To this end, I conduct a literature review of legal pluralism and empire-building, an analysis of material laws and regulations in the context of governance, a sociological study of procedural law, and a demographic study of litigants."
+"My research project uncovers legal strategies used by litigants to navigate the Roman-Dutch legal system in Cape Town and Colombo during Dutch and early British colonial rule.
+To this end, I study literature on legal pluralism and empire-building, analyse material legislation, study judicial procedures, examine the demographics of litigants and look at rhetoric in pleadings."

 Publications